hynek/structlog/docs/processors.rst

    :language: python

 Easy, isn't it?
-Please note, that structlog comes with such an processor built in: :class:`structlog.common.TimeStamper`.
+Please note, that structlog comes with such an processor built in: :class:`structlog.processors.TimeStamper`.

 Return Values